vsajip/sarge/docs/reference.rst

       Wait for all command sub-processes to finish, and close all opened streams.

-   .. attribute:: returncodes

-      A list of the return codes of all sub-processes which were actually run.
-This will internally poll the commands in the pipeline to find the latest known return codes.

-   .. attribute:: returncode

-      The return code of the last sub-process which was actually run.

-   .. attribute:: commands

-      The :class:`Command` instances which were actually created.

 .. class:: Capture(timeout=None, buffer_size=0)

    A class which allows an output stream from a sub-process to be captured.